 |---|---|---|

-| Watering | Wait until top 2″ of soil is dry | Watering on a fixed schedule |
+| Watering | Wait until the top 2″ of soil is dry | Watering on a fixed schedule |

-| Light | Bright indirect light | Direct sunlight (causes burn) |
+| Light | Bright, indirect light | Direct sunlight (causes burn) |

 | Soil | Cactus mix + perlite | Regular potting soil |